Microbial-Ecology-Group/meglab/docs/megares/index.md

 MEGARes has been designed for use in the computational analysis of large-scale sequencing data (on the order of terabytes) in a way that is fast and accurate for statistical analyses on count-based data and the construction of sequence classifiers.
 MEGARes incorporates previously published resistance gene sequences for antimicrobial drugs, biocides, and metals.
+Sources include [Antibacterial Biocide and Metal Resistance Genes (BacMet)](http://bacmet.biomedicine.gu.se/), [CARD](https://card.mcmaster.ca/home), [ResFinder and PointFinder](https://cge.cbs.dtu.dk/services/ResFinder/), [AMRFinderPlus](https://ftp.ncbi.nlm.nih.gov/pathogen/Antimicrobial_resistance/AMRFinderPlus/database/).
+A file with links to the sources for all MEGARes gene accessions can be [downloaded here](https://www.meglab.org/downloads/megares_v3.00/megares_to_external_header_mappings_v3.00.csv).

 - Sequences are annotated in a biologically meaningful way that preserves within-group nucleotide similarity.
 - The annotation graph contains no cycles.
 Therefore, it contains no statistical dependencies and is accurate for the count-based analyses commonly performed in population-level profiling (Figure 1).